cwi-dis/cwipc/readme.md

 git clone --recurse-submodules https://github.com/cwi-dis/cwipc.git
 ```

-Now you need to ensure that you have the required third party software installed (and, for Windows, that you have installed it in the expected location), see below.

-Finally you build by using one of the build scripts:
+Now you build by using one of the build scripts:

 - Linux: